seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 A manipulative and illegal scheme that attempts to increase the price of an asset through false information.

+## SERAPH

+The token used by the DAO to create and vote on proposals.
+There are $1,000,000,000$ SERAPH minted and in circulation.

 ## Stake

 Staking is akin to keeping your tokens in the protocol thereby preventing a bank run.
 By staking protocol tokens, users help secure the network and earn rewards while doing so.

+## THRONES

+The token received when collateral is bonded.

 ## Trade